twistedPan/Generative_Computer_Graphics/README.md

     __Realisation__:
-      Math is even harder if you've a hangover.
+      Math is even harder if you're hangover.

 ---